cschreib/lxgui/README.md

 We named our FontString `$parentText`.
 In names, `$parent` gets automatically replaced by the name of the object's parent; in this case, its full name will end up as `FPSCounterText`.

-Intuitively, the `font` attribute specifies which font file to use for rendering (can be a `*.ttf` or `*.otf` file), `fontHeight` the size of the font (in points), `justifyH` and `justifyV` specify the horizontal and vertical alignment, and `outline` creates a black border around the letters, so that the text is readable regardless of the background content.
+Intuitively, the `font` attribute specifies which font file to use for rendering (can be a `*.ttf` or `*.otf` file), `fontHeight` the size of the font (in points), `alignX` and `alignY` specify the horizontal and vertical alignment, and `outline` creates a black border around the letters, so that the text is readable regardless of the background content.
 We anchor it at the bottom right corner of its parent frame, with a small offset in the `<Offset>` tag (also specified in points), and give it a green color with the `<Color>` tag.

 NB: the GUI positioning is done in "points".
 By default, on traditional displays a point is equivalent to a pixel, but it can be equivalent to two or more pixels on modern hi-DPI displays.
 In addition, the GUI can always be rescaled by an arbitrary scaling factor (in the same way that you can zoom on a web page in your browser).
 This rescaling factor is set to `1.0` by default, but changing its value also changes the number of pixels per points.